 - This can be any alphanumeric string up to 30 characters.
 If not supplied for a new item it will default to "New item"

-- Up to 255 alphanumeric characters
+- Description up to 255 characters.

 - This is mandatory for items that are sold.
 It can be supplied with or without a separator. e.g. 4-1100 and 41100 work equally well in TransPost